 Feel Better Today: Add More Tastes

 Have you ever eaten your way to the bottom of a bag of salt and vinegar potato chips only to find yourself feeling unsatisfied?
 Have you ever dug into a pint of Ben and Jerry’s, only to find yourself still craving something that’s missing?

-Ayurveda holds that there are six tastes: sweet, sour, salty, bitter, pungent, and astringent.
-For optimum health, we need to taste them all, every day.
+Ayurveda holds six tastes: sweet, sour, salty, bitter, pungent, and astringent.
+For optimum health, we need to taste them all every day.
 Each one has a specific energetic effect on the body.
 They can warm us up or cool us down.
 They can make us feel complacent or motivated.
 Taken together, the six tastes can lead the body and mind into perfect balance and create a sense of real satisfaction.

 Sweet and salty may work well to instantly allay the anxiety (excess Vata) that comes with 24/7 multitasking.
-However, eating only these tastes — and in poor quality, to boot — has dire consequences for physical and mental health.
+However, eating only these tastes and poor quality, to boot — has dire consequences for physical and mental health.

 Mixing It Up

 Getting all six tastes does not mean creating equality in volume: a little salt goes a long way.
 Nor does it mean having a six-course meal at every sitting.
 “Keep it simple,” recommends Patti Garland, a master Ayurvedic chef and owner of Bliss Kitchen in Palm Desert, California.
 “Eat leafy green vegetables every day, and drink a lassi.
 Play around with spices — turmeric, cumin, coriander, and fennel will expand your palate instantly.
 Add quick-cooking lentils, split mung beans, or red lentils to your diet.
 Have a whole grain.
 Put it all together in a bowl, or serve it in individual dishes in one sitting or over a day.
 Try to have your big meal at lunch when digestion is strongest.”

-Curry and rice is a favorite dish served at our dining hall.
+Curry and rice is a favourite dish served at our dining hall.

 Moreover, whatever you are eating, pay attention.
 If you are craving food, ask yourself what it is you really want.
 Craving can come out of habit, or it can be telling you about something your body needs — which may not be food.
-You could really be craving love and connection.
+For example, you could really be craving love and connection.